 I originally saw this article maybe 20 years ago and it is even more applicable today.
 See, at some point you will discover something wrong with your new house.
 Before you get upset with your home inspector, please keep things in perspective.
 The intent of a home inspection is not to find every past, current and future issue; it is to find the major, expensive and/or safety issues.
 These are buy or no-buy factors.

 Even though we typically double or triple the industry inspection time, it is simply impossible to find or predict all issues.
 Not all issues are really issues, it has a lot to do with your individual paradigm as well.

 We might not be wrong

-Just because a contractor has a different opinion does not make us wrong.
+Just because a contractor has a different opinion does not prove us wrong.
 He/she is just as human as we are and opinions may differ.
 We always strive to provide a source of higher authority whether it be building code, manufacturer’s installation instruction, an ASTM Standard or something else.

-Some problems may have existed at the time of the inspection, but there were no clues as to their existence.
-Our inspections are based on the past performance of the house.
-If there are no clues of a past problem, it is unfair to assume we should foresee a future problem.
+Some problems may have indeed existed at the time of the inspection yet there were no identifiable outward manifestations.
+If there are no visible evidences, it is unfair to assume we should we should foresee a future problem.
 As a matter of fact defects can exist without symptoms for years without discovery until that system is stressed and fails like a leaky balcony or pest damage.

 The wisdom of hindsight